ohpauleez/cmma/README.md

 #### The "easy" way

 Edit any paths in the `install` script and run it.
 This script automates the hard way.
-This way assumes you'll use a central Makefile (see below)
+This way assumes you'll use a central Makefile (see below).

+Add `$HOME/bin/cmmadir` to your path.

 #### The "hard" way